zzzprojects/iOS-Tutorial/docs/pages/getting-started/add-toolbar.md

 }
 ```

-The individual table view cells will still obscure the background because they all have white background color as well, so let’s make transparent the individual cell as well.
+The individual table view cells will still obscure the background because they all have white background color as well, so let's make transparent the individual cell as well.

 ```csharp
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {